How to Use this Guide

 To secure and register your brand name it must be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.

 Keep in mind your name must include words like “Corporation”, “Incorporated”, “Company”, or “Limited”.
 Abbreviations like “Corp.”, “Inc.”, “Co.” or “Ltd.” are also fine.
 If needed, file an Application for Reservation of Business Name that’s good for 120 days through the state’s One Stop Service.

 Filing Fee: $22

-Basically you can hire an outside professional and expect to pay up to $160/year, or get a registered agent free when incorporating with IncFile or Incorporate.com.
+You can hire an outside professional and expect to pay up to $160/year, or get a registered agent free when incorporating with IncFile.
 They handle this along with so much more depending on your startup package.

 Now that you’ve got your registered agent, to make your corporation an official business entity, when ready file Articles of Incorporation with the Sec. of State that disclose for the public record some basics of your brand including: